 With hundreds of kilometres of trails, the Ganaraska Forest provides year-round opportunities for a variety of activities.
 Hiking, mountain biking, horseback riding, cross-country skiing, snowshoeing and nature appreciation are popular activities throughout the Forest.
 Motorized activities such as off-road motorcycle riding, ATVing and snowmobiling are permitted in the West Forest and East Forest only.
 The Central section of the Forest is maintained as a passive use area.
+All visitors must obtain a day pass or annual membership to use the trails.

 Grab your bike, load up with plenty of water, hit the trails in the Ganaraska Forest and be prepared for a few challenges.
 We offer hundreds of kilometres of twisting, turning, hill-climbing single track trails and logging roads.
 You will need a whole summer to explore the forest.